sohaibcs1/3D-Organoid-SwinNet/README.md

 If this repository contributes to your research, we kindly request that you cite our paper.

 [1] Sohaib M, Shabani S, Mohammed SA, Winkelmaier G, Cheng Q, Parvin B. 3D_Organoid_SwinNet: High-content profiling of 3D organoids through Transformer-Based Architecture.
-InIEEE-EMBS International Conference on Biomedical and Health Informatics.
+In IEEE-EMBS International Conference on Biomedical and Health Informatics.